MarcoGos/directadmin_quotas/README.md

     - Total used space
 - Used (%):
     - Percentage used based on quota
+- Limit:
+    - Max. number of mails to send per day
+- Sent:
+    - Number of mails sent today

 The entity information is updated every 60 minutes.